Mary J. O'Connell

 Mary J. O'Connell is an evolutionary genomicist and Associate Professor at the University of Nottingham.
 She is the Principal Investigator of the Computational & Molecular Evolutionary Biology Group in the School of Life Sciences at the University of Nottingham.

 Education

-O'Connell is from Banagher on the Shannon, Co.
-Offaly, Ireland.
+O'Connell is from Banagher on the Shannon, County Offaly, Ireland.
 She received her BSc in Biotechnology with Chemistry, and then PhD in Computational Molecular Evolution in 2005, from the University of Maynooth.
 Her PhD explored heterogeneity in rates of change between human and mouse protein-coding genes, selective pressure variation and adaptation.
 Later she spent six months as a Science Foundation Ireland postdoctoral researcher at University College Cork, working on genomic imprinting, selection and conflict theory, before starting her own independent research group.

+Lab Members

+O'Connell's current team members are Dr. Vladimir Ovchinnikov, Dr. Charley McCarthy, Peter Mulhair, Alysha Taylor, David Orr, Ioannis Tsagakis, Georgios Nikolopoulos, Isabel Bird.
+O’Connell’s past lab members include Dr. Ann McCartney, Dr. Bede Constantinides, Dr. Karen Siu Ting, Katie Nicoll Baines, Natacha Chenevoy, Dr. Andrew E. Webb, Dr. Kathryn McRae, Dr. Ishani Sinha, Dr. Raymond J. Moran, Dr. Edel Hyland, Dr. Mark Lynch, Dr. Claire C. Morgan.
+Dr. Thomas A. Walsh, Katie Lee, Kabita Shakya, and Dr. Noeleen Loughran.

 Career

 O'Connell was appointed as lecturer and Principal Investigator at Dublin City University (DCU) in 2005 when she established her independent research group.
 She became tenured at 27 and went on to be promoted to senior lecturer and then Deputy Head of Department at the School of Biotechnology, Dublin City University.
 In 2012, she became a Fulbright scholar awardee and spent a sabbatical year as Fulbright Visiting Professor at Harvard University in the Department of Organismal and Evolutionary Biology and the Museum of Comparative Zoology.
 She worked with Professor Scott Edwards and his group during her sabbatical.
 In September 2015, she left DCU to take up her "250 Great Minds University Academic Fellowship" at the University of Leeds.
 In July 2018, she was appointed as an Associate Professor in the School of Life Sciences at the University of Nottingham, where she is currently based.